On November 13th Jeff Bezos announced Amazon’s HQ2 is coming to the National Landing. The location choice: Northern Virginia.

 You can thank Virginia’s favorable tax and regulatory policies for the massive tech-job influx which is about to hit the Northern, VA and greater Washington DC area.

 According to HQnova.com, 2 out of 3 fortune 500 companies are already in Northern VA, and now Amazon and Apple are hopping on the train and planting roots.

 There are already 8,500 Amazon employees in the area, and Amazon plans for 25,000 new employees to follow within the next decade.

-With both Amazon, Apple, and Google, there is projected to be 50,000 new high-paying jobs opening up in Northern, VA within the next few years.
-This means massive changes in the housing market.
+Between Amazon, Apple, and Google, there are projected to be 50,000 new high-paying jobs opening up in Northern, VA within the next few years.
+With more top talent flocking to the area, this means massive changes in the housing market.

 Luckily Virginia’s mortgage rates are still historically low at the rate of 5%, but they are definitely on the rise, and now is a great time to buy.

 What’s even more exciting is that by 2030, Amazon’s impact on Northern Virginia and surrounding areas is an estimated 15 billion in new economic activity.
 This surge in economic output is bound to ripple across the Fairfax County housing market.

 Current market trends on RedFin suggest that houses in Fairfax are selling like hotcakes.
 A home that goes up for sale in the county typically goes pending in an average of 5 days and sells for 2% higher than the list price.
 Those are impressive figures.
 The injection of a higher volume of workers to the area is expected to prop up home values for the indefinite future.